Neuroinflab/lsfm_image_server/README.md

 reflects its anatomical structure.
 The second image shows the fluorescence from immunostained c-Fos transcription factor (638 nm), a known neuroplasticity marker.

+### Technical notes

+* Basic familiarity with command line interfaces and with the Linux operating system is advised
+* For viewing nifti files, we recommend the ITK-SNAP application
+* For viewing hdf5 files created with the LSFMPy, we recommend standard tools such as HD- FView or ViTables
+* The default anatomical orientation for LSFMPy datasets and associated software follows the RAS (right-anterior-superior) convention
+* Removing large groups or datasets from an hdf5 file will not immediately free up disk space occupied by the file.
+Only after using the h5repack tool will the disk space usage be reduced to reflect the updated hdf5 file contents.

 ### Setup
 ```bash